dport96/ITM683/morea/01-introduction/outcome-course-structure.md

 ---
-title: "Understand how to succeed in ITM 683"
+title: "Introduction to ITM 683"
 published: true
-morea_id: outcome-course-structure
+morea_id: outcome-course-introduction
 morea_type: outcome
 morea_sort_order: 1
 ---
   * You understand the goals, structures, and procedures for learning in ITM 683.
-  * Your computer and its software is adequate to support the experiences you will have in this course.
+  * You understand what business intelligence and business analytics are and can identify real-world examples
+  * You are versed in the analytics skills and body of knowledge expected for business students
+  * You know the difference between descriptive, predictive, and prescriptive analytics